-The Rotary Foundation has a proud history of funding more than 125,000 people to participate in its programs for various scholarships and vocational exchanges.
-Now Rotary has expanded its view of alumni to include participants of New Generations programs, including Rotaract, Interact, Youth Exchange, and RYLA.
+The Rotary Foundation has a proud history of funding more than 123,000 people to participate in its programs for various scholarships and vocational exchanges.
+Now Rotary has expanded its view of alumni to include participants of Rotaract, Interact, Youth Exchange, and Rotary Youth Leadership Awards (RYLA) programs.

 As talented, committed individuals, alumni know Rotary well and share its vision of furthering world understanding and peace.
 Alumni are powerful advocates for Rotary because they put a human face on Rotary activities and demonstrate a commitment to the world community.
 They serve as volunteers for local and international service projects and are potential Rotary club members and Foundation donors.
 They are available to speak at Rotary functions or participate in Rotary programs.
-Contact your district alumni subcommittee chair or district Rotary Foundation committee chair to find alumni available for speaking engagements or club activities.
+Contact your district alumni chair to find alumni available for speaking engagements or club activities.